Developmental Education Endowed Teaching Award

 Professional growth can include, but is not limited to, attendance at local, regional or national conferences, symposiums, colloquiums, or workshops.
 Endowment criteria require that professional growth events must have clear alignment to classroom instruction/practice, student success strategies, and/or the field of developmental education.
 As a deliverable, award recipients will share best practices and instructional/support strategies with department colleagues, the Foundations Action Team and the selection committee.

 Programmatic support encompasses a variety of options.
 Projects may include:

 - Development or revision of course materials such as common lesson plans, exams, review worksheets, and video instruction for the use of all faculty who teach a specific course.

 - Creation of a new course or modifications to a course resulting in improved student completion of developmental and gateway courses.
 Formats could include accelerated, co-requisite, intensive, or fast track courses.

 - Development of curricular or co-curricular supports that would contribute to the overall suite of supports available for at-risk students.

 Other appropriate proposals may be related to program accreditation, faculty mentoring, and the infusion of culturally relevant teaching into a specific course or course sequence.
 Additional proposal topics that support the faculty who teach underprepared students will also be considered.

 Projects may be carried out by an individual faculty member or by a faculty team.

 Award recipients participating in a professional growth activity will write an article for the CTL iTeach newsletter describing the teaching practices and instructional/support strategies they learned about.
-Article should be submitted to Janice Pierson by September 30, 2018.
-Recipients working on programmatic support will also write an article for the iTeach newsletter and share course/program materials with the Foundations Action Team (also due by September 30, 2018).
+Article should be submitted to Janice Pierson by the end of fall semester.
+Recipients working on programmatic support will also write an article for the iTeach newsletter and share course/program materials with the Foundations Action Team (due by October 1, 2019).